 Costa Rica Information Guide

-The Republic of Costa Rica is a country in Central America, bordered by Nicaragua to the north and Panama to the south-southeast.
-Since the civil war of 1948 that brought President José Figueres Ferrer to power, the country has been free of violent political conflict.
-Figueres also abolished the military and today, Costa Rica has only a national police force.
+The Republic of Costa Rica is a country in Central America, bordered by Nicaragua to the north and Panama to the south.
+Since the civil war of 1948 that brought President José Figueres Ferrer to power, the country has been relatively free of violent political conflict.
+Figueres also abolished the military and, today, Costa Rica has only a national police force.
 Unlike most of its continental neighbors, Costa Rica is seen as an example of political stability in the region, and sometimes referred to as the “Switzerland of Central America.”

 A buzz in Costa Rican air these days is the sense that the country is entering a dynamic era where expectations are high for solid development.